filippodaniotti/lizard-ga/SSM2/README.md

-Now we have it: we can write our sheet music in our favorite WYSIWYG music notation software, save it to `.musicxml` and import it in our LaTeX project as high quality, light weight vector graphics, and still be able to easily edit it in the future.
+Now we have it: we can write our sheet music in our favorite WYSIWYG music notation software, save it to `.musicxml` and import it in our LaTeX project as high quality, light-weight vector graphics, and still be able to easily edit it in the future.

 ## The build script